crate/cratedb-toolkit/README.md

 Run tests. `TC_KEEPALIVE` keeps the auxiliary service containers running, which speeds up runtime on subsequent invocations.
-Note that the test suite uses the `testdrive-ext` schema for storing the retention policy table.
+Note that the test suite uses the `testdrive-ext` schema for storing the retention policy table, and the `testdrive-data` schema for storing data tables.
 ```shell
 export TC_KEEPALIVE=true
 poe check